hddm-devs/hddm/README.rst

 ============

 For **HDDM >= 0.9.0**, currently in beta release, the most convenient way to install HDDM, is to directly install via git.
-In a fresh environment type:
+In a fresh environment type.

 ::

     pip install cython
     pip install pymc
     pip install git+https://github.com/hddm-devs/kabuki